Application Essays

 - Compose your essays first in a word processing program, and then upload the file to your online application.
 Please use 1-inch margins and Times New Roman 12-point font for each of your essays.

 - Your essay should be composed in paragraph format, not as numbered responses to the questions in the application.
+Review the character limit for each essay.
+The character limit includes single letters, spaces, and punctuation marks.

 - The Statement of Purpose Essay is limited to 7,000 characters (including spaces).